core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 they can use a range that comes from a non-IANA managed "SID Mega-Range" registry).

-After Working Group Adoption, any modification of a .sid file is expected to be discussed on the mailing list of the appropriate Working Groups.
+After Working Group Adoption, any modification of a ".sid" file is expected to be discussed on the mailing list of the appropriate Working Groups.
 Specific attention should be paid to implementers' opinion after Working Group Last Call if a SID value is to change its meaning.
-In all cases, a .sid file and the SIDs associated with it are subject to change before the publication of an internet draft as an RFC.
+In all cases, a ".sid" file and the SIDs associated with it are subject to change before the publication of an internet draft as an RFC.